canonical/snapd/cmd/snap-confine/manpages/snap-confine.rst

     feature that will be merged into snapd's snap-run command.
 The set of directories that can be created is confined with apparmor.

+`SNAP_CONFINE_TESTING`:
+    Internal variable that should not be relied upon.

+    If defined and set to `bind-packaged-over-core` it will bind-mount certain executables from the packaged version of snapd over the currently executing core snap.
+This is meant to accelerate testing of snapd.

 FILES
 =====